HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: HistoryPalette

-HistoryPalette lets users compose images by iteratively using image generation and views of the design history to explore and reuse past alternatives.
-HistoryPalette features three main components: the \textit{generation view} that lets users generate images and edit them using image inpainting, three design history palettes (\textit{concept palette}, \textit{position palette}, and \textit{time palette}) that let users browse and reuse their prior history, and the \textit{version timeline} that lets users browse and reuse prior versions of their whole project.
-We designed HistoryPalette's \textit{generation view} to mimic closed-source workflows such as Adobe Photoshop's Generative Fill~\cite{adobephotoshop}, and the \textit{version timeline} mimics chronological project history that has been explored elsewhere~\cite{Zaman2015GEMNIAS} --- and we specifically follow prior work in visualizing thumbnails of each version to support skimming~\cite{klemmer2002web}.
-Similarly, we implemented the time palette for simple chronological ordering as a baseline --- it mimics the behavior of sequentially created layers~\cite{adobephotoshop,figma}.
-Our system uniquely explores how history palettes can be used in concert with existing creativity support tools and history-keeping approaches to enable design exploration and reuse.
+\changenote{ \system{} lets users compose images by iteratively generating, exploring, and reusing design alternatives. \system{} features three main components: a \textit{generation view} for creating and editing images via inpainting; three design history palettes (\textit{concept palette}, \textit{position palette}, and \textit{time palette}) for browsing and reusing prior alternatives, and a \textit{version timeline} for browsing and reusing project-level history versions. \system{} is designed to support non-linear design exploration workflows where users iteratively change prompts, switch between versions, and sometimes even start from new.
+Unlike traditional chronological history trees that assume a single root and isolate alternatives within specific branches~\cite{Angert2023SpellburstAN, dang2023worldsmith, Rawn2023}, \system{} flattens these trees by aggregating all explored alternatives into a global repository of reusable materials. ~\system{} organizes all alternatives by semantic concepts (\textit{concept palette}) and spatial location (\textit{position palette}).
+We mimic closed-source workflows such as when using Adobe Photoshop's Generative Fill~\cite{adobephotoshop}, and the \textit{version timeline} mimics chronological project history~\cite{Zaman2015}.
+We follow prior work in visualizing version thumbnails to support skimming~\cite{klemmer2002web}.
+We implemented the time palette for simple chronological ordering as a baseline to mimic the behavior of sequentially created layers~\cite{adobephotoshop,figma}.
+Our system explores how history palettes can be used in existing creativity support tools and history-keeping approaches to enable design exploration and reuse. }

-HistoryPalette uses an image generation and inpainting pipeline to support users generating images, and methods for filtering and sorting design alternatives to support ease of design exploration.